cobbdzon/fdt.py/README.md

 ```
 py "C:\...\fdt.py\src\init.py" [OUTPUT_NAME] [NUMBER_OF_CLASSES]
 ```
 Replace the `...` to the directory of the fdt.py repository in your machine.

 If either `[OUTPUT_NAME]` or `[NUMBER_OF_CLASSES]` are specified, their default values in `config.json` will be used instead.

+You can find the outputted .xlsx files in the out folder inside src.

 ## Configuraton
 An example of a proper `config.json` is shown below